lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ~~~~~
     typedef direction-indicator-type {
         description "direction in LPWAN network, up when emitted by the device,
-        down when received by the device, bi when emitted or received by the device.";
+        down when received by the device, bi for either direction.";
         type identityref {
             base direction-indicator-base-type;
         }